AndreVent/DRLCartpole/README.md

-Using Deep reinforcement learning it is possible to train a AI to play the Cart pole game and get a perfect score consistently
+Using Deep reinforcement learning it is possible to train a AI to play the Cart pole game and get a perfect score consistently.

 Program Libary Requirements:
 Tensorflow